CaymanFreeman/FlappyBird/README.md

 ## Play

 You can play the game [here](https://CaymanFreeman.github.io/FlappyBird).
+It may take a few seconds to download the binary and the page will appear blank while this is happening.

 ## Local Build